-Given the political crisis in the Yugoslav-East German relations after the Warsaw Pact invasion of the CSSR, the intensification of Yugoslav-East German economic cooperation in that period should not be interpreted as a clear-cut rapprochement between Yugoslav and Eastern Bloc socialism, as became apparent by the SED’s generally successful attempts to prevent the establishment of transnational connections between Yugoslav and East German citizens.
-A purely top-down understanding of the foreign economic contacts of any state does however not reflect ‘real’ events; mostly lower-level East German officials were involved in establishing forms of cooperation with Yugoslav partners in a period in which the leaderships of the two states avoided direct contacts with each other much more than was the case before August 1968.
-With their work, these officials and Yugoslav non-state actors operated – undoubtedly with a certain level of approval of the SKJ respectively SED – in line with the wider development of a more and more integrating world market that surpassed the outer edges of the two main blocs.
-Although the allowance of trans-bloc circulation of money, equipment, and knowledge was not utterly self-initiated, it needs to be stressed that the overall increasing global economic activities were, in a peculiar way, not simply a restricting factor in the Yugoslav-East German economic contacts in the period 1968-1974.
-It encouraged actors in two disparate socialist states to intensify their economic pas de deux, albeit in a steadily growing web of financial pressures spun both by Western economies and by themselves.
+Given the political crisis in the Yugoslav–East German relations after the Warsaw Pact’s invasion of the CSSR, the intensification of the Yugoslav–East German economic cooperation in that period should not be interpreted as a clear-cut rapprochement between the Yugoslav and Eastern Bloc socialism, as became apparent by the SED’s generally successful attempts to prevent the establishment of transnational connections between the Yugoslav and East German citizens.
+However, a purely top-down understanding of the foreign economic contacts of any state does not reflect “real” events: in the period when the leaderships of the two states avoided direct contacts with each other much more than before August 1968, mostly lower-level officials were involved in establishing the forms of cooperation with the Yugoslav partners.
+With their efforts, these officials and the Yugoslav non-state actors operated – undoubtedly with a certain level of approval from the SED and SKJ, respectively – in line with the broader development of an increasingly integrating global market that surpassed the outer edges of the two main blocs.
+Although the permission of trans-bloc circulation of money, equipment, and knowledge was not utterly self-initiated, it needs to be stressed that the overall increasing global economic activities were, in a peculiar way, not simply a restricting factor in the Yugoslav–East German economic contacts in the 1968–1974 period.
+It encouraged actors in two disparate socialist states to intensify their economic pas de deux, albeit in a steadily growing web of financial pressures spun both by the Western economies as well as by themselves.

 Sources and Rreferences